KaliaryCisne/KaliaryCisne/README.md

 ## Hi there 👋
 ###  Welcome to my profile :octocat:

-My name is Kaliary and I am a full stack developer.
+My name is Kaliary and I am a Full Stack developer.

 Solid knowledge in planning and building web services.
 Applying PHP to the backend and JavaScript, HTML and CSS to the frontend.